-You also have the option to sign up for a guided tour where you can learn more about the production process of Port wine with visits at some of the most notable vineyards in the Douro Valley.
-If you are not particularly fond of Port wine, you can alternatively visit a table wine vineyard or two.
+You also have the option to sign up for a guided tour where you can learn more about the production process of port wine with visits to some of the most notable vineyards in the Douro Valley.
+If you are not particularly fond of port wine, you can alternatively visit a table wine vineyard or two.
 There's also an option to visit a local olive oil producer since this is one of the most beloved products of the region.

-A great way to end a day here is to take a relaxing boat trip along the Douro River offering photo ops at several magnificent viewpoints.
+A great way to end a day here is to take a relaxing boat trip along the Douro River, offering photo stops at several magnificent viewpoints.

 Today begins with breakfast in the Douro Valley.
-From here, you'll pack up and hit the road for a four-hour drive to Évora by way of a private car.
-The scenery is sure to impress as you enter the Alentejo region with olive groves, fortified towns, and traditional villages offering an unhurried pace of life.
+From here, you'll pack up and hit the road for a four-hour drive to Évora with a private car.
+The scenery is sure to impress as you enter the Alentejo region, with olive groves, fortified towns, and traditional villages offering an unhurried pace of life.

 Once you arrive, you'll have the rest of the afternoon and evening to enjoy on your own.
-Spend some time walking around the compact ancient walled town, once a major trading and religious center. Évora has a lot to offer and boasts the second-largest number of national monuments in Portugal (behind Lisbon) including an impressive Roman temple.
-You'll also find a vibrant atmosphere—and great dining options—with a large student population, thanks to one of the world’s oldest universities: The University of Évora.
+Spend some time walking around the compact ancient walled town, once a major trading and religious center. Évora has much to offer and boasts the second-largest number of national monuments in Portugal (behind Lisbon), including an impressive Roman temple.
+You'll also find a vibrant atmosphere—and great dining options—with a large student population, thanks to one of the world's oldest universities: The University of Évora.

 After lunch in town, you will begin a private guided tour to discover the most impressive treasures of this UNESCO-listed city (awarded in 1986).
-Your guide will cover Évora's main monuments including those pertaining to the golden age of Portuguese maritime discoveries while answering questions along the way.
-This tour is especially ideal for visitors wishing to get an overview of the city's major events, which have always been linked to the most significant moments of Portugal history.
+While answering questions along the way, your guide will cover Évora's main monuments, including those pertaining to the golden age of Portuguese maritime discoveries.
+This tour is especially ideal for visitors wishing to get an overview of the city's major events, which have always been linked to the most significant moments in Portugal's history.

 In the evening, you'll have the free time to explore Évora's streets and dining scene on your own.

-After breakfast at your hotel, you'll have the entire day to explore more of Évora at your own pace—a small city blessed with a large number of national monuments inside its ancient Moorish walls.
+After breakfast at your hotel, you'll have the entire day to explore more of Évora at your own pace—a small city blessed with many national monuments inside its ancient Moorish walls.